berkeleyopengrippers/berkeleyopengripper.github.io/_sections/intro.md

 ![robot](/assets/images/gripper.JPG)

-This is Blue, a low-cost backdrivable 7-DOF robotic manipulator.
-This website is a companion to our paper (submitted to ICRA/RA-L 2019), and is intended to provide more detail into the technical capabilities of the robot as well as the metrics we used to characterize its performance.
+This is Blue, a low-cost and robust gripper for unstructured environments.
+The paper detailing the gripper has been submitted to CASE 2019 and this website provides open source access to the Blue gripper for the rest of the robotics community.
+Along with Blue, the ball-screw version (with more backdrivability for force control) and the strain gauge version (for force sensing) are also available.

 <!-- [Link to the paper:](<iframe src="https://drive.google.com/file/d/1IIJE8LaXqsBkqYoe7xZxhNppKoo9f9eV/preview"></iframe>). -->